RetroPie/RetroPie-Docs/docs/Xin-Mo-Controller.md

 ### Making RetroPie identify 2 players instead of one with the Xin-Mo

-Add the following to `/boot/cmdline.txt` (just add a space to the existing entry so its all on one line)
+Add the following to `/boot/cmdline.txt` -- just add a space to the end of the existing entry, so it is all on one line):

 `usbhid.quirks=0x16c0:0x05e1:0x040`

-The first two numbers the vendor/product (16c0 and 05e1).
+The first two numbers are the vendor ID `16c0` and product ID `05e1`.

+If you have a "Juyao Dual Arcade", it is the same device, but the vendor ID is `0314` and the product ID is `0328`:

+`usbhid.quirks=0x0314:0x0328:0x040`

 You can find your vendor/product using `lsusb`

 More details in these threads generally.